vunguyen9/Backend-Projects/Capstone project/README.md

 <a name="motivation"></a>
 ## Motivations & Covered Topics

-By completing this project, I learn and apply my skills on:
+By completing this project, I learn and apply my skills on :

 1. Database modeling with `postgres` & `sqlalchemy` (see `models.py`)
 2. API to performance CRUD Operations on database with `Flask` (see `app.py`)